 The Murray Clan

-This web site tells part of the story of the Murray and Young families, Scottish pioneers who emigrated in the 1820's to Van Diemen's Land from the other side of the world seeking fortune in new lands.
+This section tells part of the story of the Murray and Young families, Scottish pioneers who emigrated in the 1820's to Van Diemen's Land from the other side of the world seeking fortune in new lands.
 They were accompanied by some of their friends and relations, the Reid, Young, Scott, Thomson and Macqueen families.
-They married amongst themselves as well as other new immigrant families including Nankivell, Harris, Strachan, Stodart and Calverts.
+They married amongst themselves as well as other new immigrant families including Nankivell, Strachan, Stodart and Calverts.
 Collectively they made a major contribution to the early settlement of both Van Diemen's land and parts of Victoria.
+Many of their Tasmanian descendants married members of other families founds in this web site.

 Thomas Murray and Jean Tindall